-Inspire Makers is home to the work of over 50 Cornish artists and makers under one roof.
+Inspire Makers is home to the work of over 50 curated contemporary Cornish artists and makers.

 Our dedicated gallery space hosts a year round programme of short exhibitions by Cornish artists.
 Many run workshops or hold “meet the artist” sessions to coincide with their exhibition so you can learn more about their work in person.
 Please see below for details on current and upcoming displays.